FREQUENTLY ASKED QUESTIONS

 THOWs: Here, here, and here are some great places to start.
 Since THOWs are considered RVs, permanent placement can be tricky.
 Since THOWs are for travel, you can usually place them in parks and tiny house communities.
 Permanent placement on private property as a residence is often not allowed.

 If you’re interested in beginning the process of designing and building your home, we require a payment of $700 for our Planning & Design Consultation (P&D).
-However, this P&D fee will be applied as money received towards your build when we go to contract.
+This P&D fee will be applied as money received towards your build when we sign our Build Order Agreement.
 Your P&D fees covers the cost of creating a custom design package for your specific home.
-This package includes a 2 hour initial consultation time with followups, a detailed estimate, parts & materials list with allocations, a custom floor plan and elevations.
-3D photo realistic views are also available at additional cost.
-We also provide you an build schedule estimates in our queue.
+This package includes a 2 hour initial consultation time with follow ups, a detailed estimate with allocations, CAD designed floor plan and elevations.
+Also we have the ability to commission 3D photo realistic views are also available at additional cost.
+We will also provide you a proposed build schedule in our queue.

 Build: Typically, it takes 8-10 weeks for tiny house build.
 Build times can vary depending on the project.
 But this is a good estimate.